ccmucdenver/ccm-docs/docs/examples.md

      > srun -p math-alderaan-gpu --time=02:00:0 -N 1 -n 1 --pty bash -i

 Check where you are.
-You shouild be on a high memory/gpu node.
+You should be on a high memory/gpu node.

      > hostname
      math-alderaan-h01